jisosomppi/log-analysis/salt/x509_notes.md

 * Also referencing [Eino's research notes](https://github.com/jisosomppi/log-analysis/blob/master/installations/tls/working-conf-with-certs.md) for the actual setup

 ## The need
 We're trying to set up Rsyslog authentication between clients using x509 certificates.
+We're also hoping to access the Kibana frontend without security prompts.

 Since we're already using Salt, we could maybe use it to generate and distribute the keys securely.

 ## Benefits
 * Creating the certificates automatically
 * Distributing the keys via the Salt pillar, securely
-* Creating
-* Getting rid of certificate warnings while browsing Kibana (maybe?)
+* Getting rid of certificate warnings while browsing Kibana
-  * (would require pre-installed root certificate on Firefox, at least)

 ## Working setup process
 Following the instructions at https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/, create keys and certificates: